Frequently Asked Questions

 I’m recovering from an illness, surgery, or have chronic disease.
 Will this help?

 I cannot say it enough, but pain free movement is vital to happiness.
 And I truly believe we can get there.
-It may not be in the first session but Pilates is a VERY different modality of exercise.
+It may not be in the first session but this training is a VERY different modality of exercise.
 One may have not experienced before and it is worth a try.
 I have had the pleasure of working with a variety of people over the years….joint replacements, COVID recovery, Spinal Fusions, Pelvic Floor Dysfunction, Fibromyalgia, Complex Regional Pain Syndrome, Scoliosis, Osteoporosis…to name a few.
-You and I will work in a safe environment, going at the pace your body is accepting of.
+You and I will work in a safe environment, going at the pace your body is accepting on that day.
 Thus ensuring we are creating lasting change to make a positive impact in your movement journey.

 Nicole, is this your hobby?